Lefteris-B/microwatt_design_challenge/readme.md

 ## 6. Project Vision & Impact

 MicroWatt-LX is a reusable POWER ASIC starter kit, lowering barriers for education, startups, and research.
 It advances OpenPOWER by enabling custom chips, with deliverables (RTL, testbenches, docs) ensuring reproducibility per contest rules.
 Our vision is to turn one contest submission into a reusable foundation that accelerates many future projects.

+MicroWatt-LX will deliver a verified, reproducible baseline SoC (Microwatt + LiteX) that boots baremetal/U-Boot from internal SRAM with UART I/O.  The repo will include smoke synthesis, simulation, software tests and SRAM/floorplan artifacts so judges can reproduce and validate the baseline.